 "This is the best tree-lovers monument that could possibly be found in all the forests of the world."

 Considering how many forests Muir saw in his life, it's no small compliment.
 (In 1867, when Muir was 29, he walked a thousand miles from Indianapolis to the Gulf of Mexico.)
-Photo courtesy of Wikimedia
+John Muir resting during a hike in his beloved Yosemite — Photo courtesy of Wikimedia

 Don't worry - no thousand mile treks are necessary at Muir Woods.
 This National Monument is easily accessible for visitors of all ages and abilities.
 A one and half mile path alternates between pavement and boardwalk, and it takes you on a lovely tour of the park's big (and we mean big) star: the Coastal Redwood, sequoia sempervirens, the tallest trees on earth, towering up to almost 400 feet.
-Photo courtesy of Tom Molanphy
+Coastal redwoods will tower over your every move in Muir Woods. — Photo courtesy of Tom Molanphy

 Wildlife in the park includes stellar jays, black-tailed deer, and banana slugs.
 But if you're here to honor John Muir, sit on one of the many benches and let the forest speak to you.